ckgxrg-salt/asedia-shell/PLAN.md

 Should be done in single colour themed with respect to current system base16 scheme.
 Write a stylix module for this.

+The `base16` library is used to parse this.

 ## Binary - daywatch-shell

 This is the main interface that will run as a daemon.